-How to get to Seven Sisters
+How to Get to Seven Sisters

 Brighton to Seaford

 If you download the Brighton & Hove Bus app, click the hamburger menu > Browse Tickets > Network > Network Saver > 24 Hours.
 The ticket costs 5 GBP for 1 Adult or 8.40 GBP for 2 Adults (“Duo 24 Hour”).
-You’ll be able to use this ticket to journey back to Brighton from Eastbourne.
+You’ll be able to use this 24 hour ticket to journey back to Brighton from Eastbourne.

 London to Seaford